 United States: Senator introduces a new proposal for the federal legalization of cannabis

 A Democratic senator on Thursday introduced a new bill to legalize cannabis at the federal level, creating another avenue through which Congress could pass cannabis legalization.
-The bill, sponsored by Senator Tina Smith, would remove the cannabis of the Controlled Substances Act and would direct several federal agencies to develop regulations for cannabis.
+The bill, sponsored by Senator Tina Smith, would remove the Cannabis of the Controlled Substances Act and would direct several federal agencies to develop regulations for cannabis.

 Title Substance Regulation and Safety Act, the bill of law would declassify cannabis, require the U.S. Department of Health and Human Services (HHS) to develop rules for cannabis, create a national research institute to assess the risks and benefits of cannabis, require the U.S. Department of Agriculture to impose quality controls, and require the Department of Transportation to study methods for detecting THC-impaired driving.